steeverdieu/intro-to-computer-science/2-how-computers-understand-informations-?.md

 The ASCII standard has also the numbers that represent all the ponctuations.
 You can look at the entire ASCII Table [here](https://theasciicode.com.ar/).
 Unfortunately, this standard doesn't include numbers that represents special characters of orther languages, like the special character `é` in French.

 ### So how we represent those orther special characters
 For this, we use another standard.
 This one is called ***Unicode***.
-It includes all the ASCII numbers, and in addition numbers for the orther special characters.
+It includes all the ASCII numbers, and in addition the numbers that represent the orther special characters.
 You can have a look at the ***Latin Unicode*** Table [here](https://www.ssec.wisc.edu/~tomw/java/unicode.html#x0080).

-## Representing Images, Videos and Sound
-### Colors
+## How Computers understand Colors
 Colors are commonly represented by a system called `RGB`.
-This system is a mix a three primary colors (Red, Green, Blue):
+This system is a mix of three primary colors ***(Red, Green, Blue)***.
+In `RGB`, we have :
 - `R` for `Red`
 - `G` for `Green`
 - `B` for `Blue`

-To define a specific color by using the RGB system, we have to set a number from 0 to 255 that represent the amount of each of red, green, and blue.
+To define a specific color by using the RGB system, we have to set an amount of red, an amount of green, and an amount of blue.
+The number that represent the amount of each color goes from ***0*** to ***255***.

-For example, to represent the color green yellow, we have to write this RGB code `(173, 255, 47)`.
-This means that in Yellow, we have 173 amount of Red, 255 amount Green, and 47 amount of blue.
+For example, to represent the color `green yellow`, we have to write this RGB code:  `(173, 255, 47)`.
+This means that in `green yellow`, we have ***173 amount of Red, 255 amount Green, and 47 amount of blue***.

-Because computers can only understand binary, when we give the computer this formula `(173, 255, 47)`, each number is converted into binary.
+Because computers can only understand binary, when we give to a computer this formula `(173, 255, 47)`, each number is converted into a *8 digits* binary.
 - `173` for the amount of Red becomes `10101101`
-- `255` for the amount of Red becomes `11111111`
+- `255` for the amount of Green becomes `11111111`
 - `47` for the amount of Blue becomes `00101111`
-Then after converting each numbers, they all mixed together.
+Then after converting each numbers, they are all mixed together.
 So :
 - `(173, 255, 47)` becomes `101011011111111100101111`
 This is the process how computers understand colors.

-#### But how a computer knows that this binary code is the Letter A and not the number 65 ?
-///// Write that part (That depends on the context.
-In a context of a text file, he knows that is an A, in context of a google sheets he knows that's 65, etc.... make more researches)
+## In a nutshell
+- Computers can only understand binary.
+Anything you put in a computer, wheter it's a number, a text, a picture, a color, etc. It is converted into a bunch of ***0*** and ***1***.
+In other words, into binary.